hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/create-and-run-scripts-from-the-package.md

 npm test
 ```

-You can use the scripts object to start any app.
+You can use the scripts object to start an Android emulator.
 To do this add the following property to the scripts object:

 ```
-"myCommand" : "siri"
+"Nexus5" : "$ANDROID_HOME/tools/emulator -netdelay none -netspeed full -avd Nexus_5_API_25"
 ```

-Thepackage.jsonfile should look like :
+The package.json file should look like :